 “High Tech Products to Help You Hear Better”

-The Today Show featured several different hearing technologies that are available on the market…click here if you missed it when it aired yesterday.
-Neil DiSarno PhD, CCC-A of the American Speech-Language Hearing Association(ASHA) showcased several options, including the new Made For iPhone hearing aids (see our previous blog post “Hearing Aids Made for iPhone?” for more info).
+Neil DiSarno PhD, CCC-A of the American Speech-Language Hearing Association(ASHA) showcased several different hearing technologies that are available on the market on The Today Show recently, including the new Made For iPhone hearing aids (see our previous blog post “Hearing Aids Made for iPhone?” for more info).
 There are a lot of options on the market…there are literally hundreds of different models of hearing aids, consisting of different sizes, shapes, colors and functions.
 Then if you add in Personal Sound Amplification Products (or “PSAPs”, as Dr. DiSarno calls them in the video), it really starts to feel like a jungle out there.

 High Quality Services to Help You Hear Better